battajegroup/battajegroup.github.io/_posts/2018-01-17-my-first-blog.markdown

 date:   2018-01-17 15:00:46 -0500
 categories: jekyll update
 ---
-This is my first blog post.
+This is my second blog post.
 I am testing `jekyll` tool to create my own blogging web site.
 This tool is to create a static web site and github support this tool out of the box.
 So I am very excited to learn this new tool.

 Jekyll also offers powerful support for code snippets and this looks promising to techical related blogs.